 While primarily producing a lively and upbeat sound on cuts like "Curvas Perigosas," and "1970," departures from that main theme come during "Faith" and "Salter of the Earth."
 These two selections provide the only mellow pieces on the album, giving DiRubbo an opportunity to blow a few soft notes as he features the warm, tender side of his saxophone voice.
 Nevertheless, the program ends as it began, on the swinging side, with an outrageous rendition of Parker's "Bloomdido," highlighted by sparkling solos from Charette and Okegwo in closing out one very fine session of music.

-Threshold; Where There's A Willis There's A Way; Sun Steps; Pace;
+Threshold; Where There's A Willis There's A Way; Sun Steps; Pace; Faith; Curvas Perigosas;

-Mike DiRubbo: alto saxophone; Josh Evans: trumpet; Brian Charette:
+Mike DiRubbo: alto saxophone; Josh Evans: trumpet; Brian Charette: piano; Ugonna Okegwo:

 bass; Rudy Royston: drums.